fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 evaluating the errors separately for males, females and nonbinary persons in our dataset.
-If we found that males were experiencing errors at a much lower rate than females and nonbinary persons, we would flag this as a fairness harm.
+If we found that males were experiencing errors at a much lower rate than females and nonbinary persons, we would flag this as a potential fairness harm.

 Fairlearn provides the :class:`fairlearn.metrics.MetricFrame` class to help with this quantification.